This page is for information purposes only. Certain services and features may not be available in your jurisdiction.

 What is Compound Finance?
-An explainer on DeFi’s top lending platform
+DeFi’s top lending platform explained

-The idea of borrowing and lending has been around for thousands of years and has now become an integral component of the financial industry.
+The idea of borrowing and lending resources has been around for thousands of years, and has now become an integral component of the financial industry.
 However, the process of matching borrowers and lenders wasn’t always easy.
-Traditionally, leading institutions like banks take up the task.
+Traditionally, leading institutions like banks have taken up the task.

-Compound Finance is one of the Decentralized Finance (DeFi) protocols that offer significant improvements to traditional lending and borrowing while retaining their basic concepts.
-By the end of this article, you would understand what Compound Finance is and how it improves lending and borrowing.
+Compound Finance is one of the decentralized finance (DeFi) protocols that offer significant improvements to traditional lending and borrowing while retaining their basic concepts.
+By the end of this article, you'll understand what Compound Finance is and how it improves lending and borrowing.

 What is Compound Finance?